queenofdowntime/square-one/outline.md

 ## Level 0
 This level is to introduce you to the basics.
-You will learn how to use your terminal, how to write a simple terminal shell program, and basic syntax for a couple of widely-used, beginner friendly programming languages.
+You will learn how to use your terminal and basic syntax for a couple of widely-used, beginner friendly programming languages.
 At this level, the language is somewhat irrelevant: these initial exercises are simply designed to get you comfortable working with your computer in a new way.
 By the end of Level 0 you should know what to look for in a tutorial for